Nymphaea lotus and Nymphaea caerulea

 Wild pond lily

-Minister and Charge d’ Affaires, Mission of the Arab Republic of Egypt to the United Nations, Available at: World Sensorium original website.
+Minister and Charge d’ Affaires, Mission of the Arab Republic of Egypt to the United Nations.
+This statement can be found on the World Sensorium original website.